Enjoy a 360 virtual tour of Elberry Cove a pretty shingle beach, usually quiet with beautiful clear water and fantastic views.

 - Walk, Just a short walk along the South West Coastal Path from Broadsands.

 - Ample parking is available at nearby Broadsands.
-From here it’s just a short walk on the coastal path around the golf course.
+From here it’s just a short walk across Churston Point on the coastal path around the golf course.

 - If you plan on swimming then just be aware there is a water skiing lane, so please avoid this!